-Combine long run with some quality speed work.
-A slight acceleration at the end of the long run can help create the feeling you will experience on the day of the marathon. this is not a sprint, but the pace you think you might be able to maintain.
+Combine long runs with some quality speed work.
+A slight acceleration at the end of the long run can help create the feeling you will experience on the day of the marathon.
+This is not a sprint, but the pace you think you might be able to maintain.
 A long run for a marathon is relative to your goals and training history.
-If your run is going to be longer than 90 minutes then you need to think about taking some water and fuel with you to have around the 60 minute mark.
+If your run is going to be longer than 90 minutes, then you should take some water and fuel with you to have around the 60 minute mark.